maikupero/movietime/README.md

 # Movietime

 Simple movies app!
-Try it out at [My Github Pages site](maikupero.github.io/movetime/).
+Try it out at [My Github Pages site](maikupero.github.io/movietime/).

 Roadmap for things to add:
-- URL for where to watch selected movie.
+- URL for where to watch selected movie
-- User choose number of items on page / size.
+- User choose number of items on page / size
-- Light/dark mode.
+- Light/dark mode